marciocesar/wallet-service-assignment/README.md

 | **Java 21**           | The primary programming language used for developing the application.                                         |
 | **Spring Boot 3.1.4** | A framework that simplifies the development of Java applications by providing a comprehensive infrastructure. |
 | **Gradle 8.13**       | The build automation tool used for managing project dependencies and building the application.                |

+### Architecture and Design Pattern
+The base pattern used in the project implementation is "client->domain->persistence":
+- Controller Layer:
+  - Handles HTTP implementation and input validation
+  - Orchestrates REST responses
+- Service Layer:
+  - Contains all core business logic
+  - Ensures the Single Responsibility Principle
+- In the implementation of financial movements: Deposit, Withdraw, and Transfer, the **Strategy Pattern** can be observed:
+  - Ensures that the specific logic of each implementation is separated and reused.
+  - Guarantees extensibility
+  - Ensures the Open/Closed Principle (OCP)
+  - Keeps implementations cohesive and with a single responsibility

 ### Running the Application with Docker Compose